zubinchopra/portaldocs/portal-sdk/generated/top-external-onboarding.md

 PROD on-call email: _________
 ```

+**NOTE**: The name of the extension is the same for both the PROD version and the custom deployment version, as specified in [portalfx-extensions-custom-deployment.md](portalfx-extensions-custom-deployment.md).
+For the hosting service, the request should include the name of the extension as `<prefix>.hosting.portal.azure.net/<prefix>`, as specified in [portalfx-cdn.md#configuring-your-extension](portalfx-cdn.md#configuring-your-extension).
 The email may also contain the extension config file, as specified in [portalfx-extensions-configuration-overview.md](portalfx-extensions-configuration-overview.md).

 <a name="onboarding-outside-of-ibiza-quality-essentials"></a>
 ## Quality Essentials